|

 Retsch & CompanyRetsch & Company is located in Wunsiedel, Bavaria, Germany.
 Depending on who you believe, the company was established in either 1854, 1884 or 1885 and is still in business. | |

 Royal AlbertEngland is known for its fine bone china and one of its best producers is Royal Albert.
-The company was founded about 1894 and is still producing fine china today as part of the Royal Doulton Group which acquired it in 1972. | ![]() |
+The company was founded about 1894 and is still producing fine china today as part of Fiskar. | ![]() |

 Royal ChinaThe Royal China Company was founded in 1934 in Sebring, Ohio.
 Over the years ownership changed several times.
 It was once owned by the Jeannette Corporation.
 The company went bankrupt in 1986.
-The Country Harvest recipe pie plates continue to be very popular. | ![]() |
+The Royal China/Jeanette Country Harvest/All American Pie plates continue to be very popular. | ![]() |

 Royal Crown DerbyRoyal Crown Derby Porcelain Company is located in Derby, England.
 It was founded in 1750 and is still in business today. | ![]() |

 Royal DoultonRoyal Doulton is an English china company which began as "Doulton and Company" (founded in 1853).
-The company now owns several other manufacturing companies, such as Minton, Royal Albert, Paragon and others.
-I carry pieces from thirteen of their patterns. | ![]() |
+The company has been acquired by Fiskar which also owns Wedgwood and Royal Albert.
+I carry pieces from thirty-one of their patterns. | ![]() |

 Royal Jackson (Vogue Ceramic Industries)Despite its "Royal" name, Royal Jackson (aka Vogue Ceramic Industries) began in 1917 in Falls Creek, PA. | ![]() |

-Royal PatricianRoyal Patrician is an English firm that, like Royal Winsor and Royal Albert, produces "fine English teaware". | ![]() |
+Royal PatricianRoyal Patrician is an English firm that, like Royal Windsor and Royal Albert, produces "fine English teaware".
+However, that being said, they are a division of Herman Dodge & Sons, Inc. which sells their Crown Collection which is made in Staffordshire, England and a Dynasty Collection which is produced somewhere in Asia. | ![]() |

 Royal WorcesterThe Royal Worcester Royal Porcelain Company of England was founded in 1754.
-The company is noted for its fine porcelain and bone china.
-I carry an assortment of their egg coddlers and a few pieces from the Evesham, Belvoir, Lavinia and Woodbury patterns. | ![]() |
+The company was noted for its fine porcelain and bone china.
+I carry a faily extensive assortment of their egg coddlers and a few pieces from the Evesham, Strawberry Fair, Belvoir, Lavinia and Woodbury patterns.
+Royal Worcester closed June 16, 2009, a big disappointment for egg coddler enthusiasts.
+Portmeirion Group acquired the brand name and intellectual property and still produces pieces under that brand. | ![]() |

 SalemThe Salem China Company was named after it birthplace, Salem, Ohio.
 The company was founded around 1898.
 It has produced dinnerware under its own name as well as the Sears and Roebuck Harmony House label. | ![]() |

 Sango ChinaSango made hundreds of patterns but we gravitate towards the exotic.
-So far we know they produce dinnerware in Japan and Korea.
-I gravite towards their more exotic patterns and have pieces of Black Lilies, Zuni, Kenya and Anastasia. | ![]() |
+So far I know they produce dinnerware in Japan and Korea.
+I gravitate towards their more exotic patterns and have pieces of Black Lilies, Zuni, Kenya and Anastasia. | ![]() |

 Santa AnitaSanta Anita Pottery began around 1939 in Los Angeles, California and ceased operations sometime in the late 1950s/early 1960s.
-I have pieces from six of their patterns.
+I have pieces from eight of their patterns.
 For some reason, this manufacturer is harder to find. | ![]() |

 Scio PotteryThe Scio Pottery Company was aptly named after its hometown of Scio, Ohio.
 It began operations in 1932 and ceased manufacturing in 1985.
 Very few items have any backstamps other than USA.
 For that reason, I don't carry many patterns. | ![]() |